 Everyone in Aotearoa New Zealand can receive COVID-19 vaccinations.

-Pfizer is the only COVID-19 vaccine available for use in New Zealand.
+Pfizer and Novavax are the two vaccines available, Pfizer is the preferred COVID-19 vaccine for use in New Zealand.

 For more information visit info.health.nz/covid-19-vaccines